VMware vSphere 5.x and 6.x support with NetApp MetroCluster (2031038)

 NetApp MetroCluster software provides continuous data availability across geographically separated data centers for mission-critical applications.
 MetroCluster high-availability and disaster recovery software runs on the clustered Data ONTAP® OS starting with Data ONTAP 8.3.0.

-What is MetroCluster TieBreaker?MetroCluster TieBreaker (MCTB) Solution is a plug-in that runs in the background as a Windows service or Unix daemon on an OnCommand Unified Manager (OC UM) host.
+What is MetroCluster TieBreaker?MetroCluster TieBreaker (MCTB) Solution is a plug-in that runs in the background as a Unix daemon on an OnCommand Unified Manager (OC UM) host.
 The OC UM host can be a physical machine or a virtual machine.
 MCTB provides automatic failover in a MetroCluster Solution in scenarios where automatic failover is not possible.
 This can occur during an entire Site Failure.

 The Tiebreaker software monitors relevant objects at the node, HA pair, and cluster level to create an aggregated logical view of a site availability.
 It utilizes a variety of direct and indirect checks on the cluster hardware and links to update its state depending on whether it has detected an HA takeover event, a site failure, or failure of all inter-site links.
 A direct link is through SSH to a node’s management LIF, failure of all direct links to a cluster would indicate a site failure, characterized by the cluster stopping serving all data (all SVM’s are down).
 An indirect link determines whether a cluster can reach its peer by any of the inter-site (FC-VI) links or intercluster LIFs.
 If the indirect links between clusters fail, while the direct links to the nodes succeed, this indicates the inter-site links are down.

 Configuration RequirementsMetroCluster is a combined hardware and software solution.
 Specific hardware is required to create the shared storage fabric and inter-site links.
 Consult the NetApp Interoperability Matrix for supported hardware.
 On the software side, MetroCluster is completely integrated into Data ONTAP - no separate tools or interfaces are required.
 After the MetroCluster relationships are established, data and configuration is automatically continuously replicated between the sites, so manual effort is not required to establish replication of newly provisioned workloads.
 This not only simplifies the administrative effort required, it also eliminates the possibility of forgetting to replicate critical workloads.

 These requirements must be satisfied to support this configuration: